 Let's look at what variable renaming might look like in this system.
 To start a rename the programmer changes any use of a variable in the program and saves.
 The language server receives a notification with the change the programmer made.
 It sees the programmer renamed a variable in one place, and acts on this by performing the same rename for all the other uses of the variable.

 Let's consider how this alternative take on language servers compares to the original.
 The first question is whether we can still write a language server once and reuse it across editors.
 The answer to that is yes: our language server will communicate with any editor using a standardized protocol, just like it does now.

 The first language server protocol shortcoming I called out was that it required programmers to be familiar with a bunch of menus or hotkeys.
 The editor driver protocol addresses this and allows us to build nicer interactions.
 In the example we saw the user could perform a rename without clicking 'rename' in any menu or needing to use a hotkey.
 They just started making a change and then the language server finished it.
-The programmer could have discover the renaming functionality as a natural part of their work.
+The programmer can discover the renaming functionality as a natural part of their work.